SixLabors/docs/articles/imagesharp/cropandcanvas.md

 ```

 This can be useful for removing large flat borders or whitespace-like areas before additional processing.

+Automatic cropping is content-driven, so treat it as a convenience rather than a layout contract.
+It is useful for cleanup workflows, but explicit rectangles or resize anchors are better when output dimensions must be predictable.

 ## Combine Crop and Resize